scondo-prof/productiveJournal/docs/dndJournal/2025/5/03/hermsJournal.md

 - They get a letter " congratutlations you have solved the puzzle, next time tell the cat he should be careful who he tricks, I have left a good amount of trinkets, and a good amount of money scattered about" the letter disintigrates

 - 350 gold, boots of striding and springing, wand of magic missle, flame tounge trident

+#### Zorcious End of the bargain

+- someone wishes to open the dragons hoard

+- gets his powers back

+- as a god, omens are a thing, on the final day of the festival, something poor will occur